Portland Product Liability Lawyer

 With the consumer expectation test, the injured party must prove that the product was in a defective condition that made it unreasonably dangerous.
 Products are unreasonably dangerous when they are “dangerous to an extent beyond that which would be contemplated by the ordinary consumer who purchases it, with the ordinary knowledge common to the community as to its characteristics.”
 McCathern v.
 Toyota Motor Corp., 332 Or 59, 77 (2001) (quoting RESTATEMENT (SECOND) OF TORTS §402A comment I (1979)).

 Members of the jury are not allowed to use their own personal views of whether a product had conditions that they would expect personally.
 Jurists cannot put themselves in the injured plaintiff’s shoes and decide whether the product was unreasonably dangerous.
 Instead, they need to consider the views of the community as a whole.
-The consumer expectation test is an important part of a product liability lawsuit, and an experienced product liability lawyer can help you ensure that your rights are protected.
+The consumer expectation test is an important part of a product liability lawsuit, and an experienced product liability attorney can help you ensure that your rights are protected.

 Victims of product liability injuries sometimes assume that they cannot bring a lawsuit against the manufacturer if the product they used had a warning label.
 However, even if the product had a warning label, the victim may be entitled to compensation because Oregon law treats label warnings in manufacturing defects as different types of product liability cases.
 Even if the product you used had a warning label, that does not mean the product was safe or not unreasonably dangerous.
 The defective product manufacturer could be liable if they made a mistake during the manufacturing process that caused the product to be dangerous.